Liu-Cheng/cycle-accurate-SystemC-simulator-over-ramulator/README.md

 2) Ramulator provides only latency information but no memory content management which is needed in many accelerator design.
-In this project, we keep the memory as a dynamic vector and maintain the memory content based on sequential memory consistency.
+In this project, we keep the memory as a dynamic vector and maintain the memory content based on the received memory request sequence.
+Eventually the memory complies with a sequential consistency model.

 3) Ramulator provides only basic memory request i.e. each memory request operates on a determined aligned length of data which is 64-byte in most cases.
 This is not convenient for hardware accelerator design which has diverse burst transmission.
 In this work, we developed a memory wrapper that provides arbitrary burst memory access.

-4) Finally, we developed a vector addition accelerator as an example demonstrating the integration of the Ramulator and the SystemC based accelerator.
+4) Finally, we developed a vector addition accelerator as an example demonstrating the use of Ramulator in a SystemC based accelerator.

-Also note that we also change part of the Ramulator source code (mostly the Request.h).

 ## Getting Started
-Ramulator requires a C++11 compiler (e.g., `clang++`, `g++-5`).
-You may refer to [Ramulator git repo](https://github.com/CMU-SAFARI/ramulator) for more information about the details.
 In this project, we use [SystemC-2.3.1](http://accellera.org/downloads/standards/systemc) as the library.
 You need to download and compile it first.
 Then you may change the SystemC library path accordingly in the Makefile.
+In order to compile Ramulator, a C++11 compiler (e.g., `clang++`, `g++-5`) is required.
+You may refer to [Ramulator git repo](https://github.com/CMU-SAFARI/ramulator) for more details.
+When the compilation environment is ready, you can compile and run the example using the following commands.

 $ cd ramulator
 $ make